Drug information

 What is maraviroc?

-Maraviroc (brand name: Selzentry) is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of HIV infection in adults and children weighing at least 4.4 lb (2 kg).
+Maraviroc (brand name: Selzentry) is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of HIV in adults and children weighing at least 4.4 lb (2 kg).
 Maraviroc is always used in combination with other HIV medicines.

 Maraviroc should not be used in premature newborns or children weighing less than 4.4 lb (2 kg).